trust-mfn-berlin/animals-as-objects/vault/material.microscopic-media.md

 <figcaption>

 _The microscopy set up on MfN micropaleontologist Johan Renaudie’s desk, showing a radiolarian slide collected during a [[story.deep-sea-drilling]] mission and its magnified image on the computer screen.
-Photo by the author._
+(Image: Filippo Bertoni.
+All rights reserved.)_

 </figcaption>